AIM-Focus-Dev/flymind/README.md

 The dataset used in this project, is the BCI competition 2a dataset which can be found [here](https://bbci.de/competition/iv/download/)

+Please download it and place it inside this path `flymind/training/data/MindReaderData/BCICIV_2a_gdf`

+You may need to create the path.

 ## Models

 This project explores three main types of models for classifying motor imagery tasks from EEG data: